 In chapter 1, we see God's charge to Joshua and how he prepares the people to enter the Promised Land.
 In chapter 2, we learn how Rahab protects the spies.
 In chapter 3, the children of Israel cross the Jordan River.
 In chapter 4, the people build a monument to God.
 In chapter 5, the nation of Israel reaffirms their commitment to God and Joshua meets an angel.
 Now in chapter 6, the story of the walls of Jericho falling.

 The city of Jericho was probably the oldest city on the planet.
-In certain spots, it had walls 25 feet high and 20 feet wide.
-Soldiers could see for miles while standing guard on top of them.
+In certain spots it had walls 25 feet high and 20 feet wide.
+Soldier could see for miles while standing guard on top of them.
 Jericho was an image of military might and power, which the Canaanites thought was invincible.

 For what reason did God give Joshua all these intricate guidelines for the battle?
 A few answers are conceivable: